How to Avoid U.S. Tax Penalties while Living Overseas

 Living abroad comes with all sorts of unexpected expenses.
 You may have prepared for extra medical coverage or currency exchange rates, but what about your U.S. taxes?
 U.S. tax penalties can have a high price tag for expats, and it can be easy to rack up fines and IRS penalties if you’re unaware all your tax filing requirements while living abroad.

 For example, let’s say you’ve lived overseas for five years and you’ve never filed a tax return since moving abroad.
 Considering failure to file tax returns and FBAR can lead to $10,000 a year or more in fines, it’s quick math to see you could already be over $50,000 in the hole.
+You can even lose your passport if your penalties are steep enough!

 We see these types of situations every day, so if this sounds like you, don’t panic.
 If you want to avoid tax penalties as an expat, you should: